YuemingJin/TMRNet/README.md

 ### Data Preparation
 * We use the dataset [Cholec80](http://camma.u-strasbg.fr/datasets).

-* Please follow the data preprocessing steps in this [repository](https://github.com/keyuncheng/MF-TAPNet).

 * The structure of data folder is arranged as follows:
 ```
 (root folder)